 Sex Addiction – Are you concerned about your sexual behaviour?
 Are you worried that you might be a sex addict?
-Sexual addiction is common to both males and females and it doesn’t even matter what sexual orientation you are.
+Sexual addiction is common to both males and females.
+It doesn’t even matter what sexual orientation you are.
 Sex addicts can be heterosexual, homosexual, bi-sexual or transgendered.
 The most noticeable behaviour trait of a sex addict is an insatiable desire for sex.
-And it just doesn’t matter how much sex they have, or how good it is – they will always want more.
+It just doesn’t matter how much sex they have, or how good it is – they will always want more.

-Sex addicts can stray into compulsive or risky sexual behaviours, get involved in extramarital affairs, try out swinging or dogging, risk relationships and put their health at risk, and in some cases, spend a lot of money to get their “fix”.
+Sex addicts can stray into compulsive or risky sexual behaviours.
+They can get involved in extramarital affairs, try out swinging or dogging, risk relationships and put their health at risk, and in some cases, spend a lot of money to get their “fix”.
 If this in any way reminds you of you, then you could be addicted to sex.

 How Do You Become A Sex Addict?